MILAN FASHION PHOTOS: Feben and Rave Review promote looks for women of all shapes, ages and sizes - ExBulletin

 Swedish brand Rave Review, founded in 2017 by Livia Schuck and Josephine Bergqvist, picked up where Feben left off on Sunday with a cast of models of all shapes, races and ages for their brand's latest collection of fully upcycled clothing.

-That's always been important to us,” Schuck said backstage.
+“It’s always been important to us,” Schuck said backstage.
 “We really wanted to show the real girl wearing the clothes.
-That's really essential.
+It's really essential.

 The collection is based on the thrifting of your grandmother's wardrobe and the new life of clothes.
 Checkered fabrics sewn at an angle into skirts and tops made from argyle sweaters formed the heart of the collection.
 Men's ties became belts or chokers.
 There was something for every body type, from short skirts to body-hugging dresses and overcoats.